tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

 SOME ARGUMENTS ARE DEPRECATED.
 They will be removed after 2016-09-23.
 Instructions for updating:
-The signature of the input_fn accepted by export is changing to be consistent with what's used by tf.Learn Estimator's train/evaluate. input_fn and input_feature_key will become required args, and use_deprecated_input_fn will default to False &  be removed altogether.
+The signature of the input_fn accepted by export is changing to be consistent with what's used by tf.Learn Estimator's train/evaluate. input_fn and input_feature_key will become required args, and use_deprecated_input_fn will default to False and be removed altogether.

     Args:
       export_dir: A string containing a directory to write the exported graph